 Noticed that did you?
 I wanted it to be a) not too long and b) long enough so the GM could click play and have some time before having to deal with the audio.

 Each ambience is 10 minutes of non-repeating sound.
 The player will loop the playlist by default, i.e. when it gets to the last track it will start again with the first track.
 If there is 1 track in the playlist, it will loop.
 There is a new loop toggle for individual tracks in the playlist.
 When this is selected, the track with loop turned on will loop until the switch is turned off.
 This way you can fill the playlist with tracks and select one track to loop until you choose not to.
 (This new feature negates the old hack of adding the same track to the playlist multiple times)

 Yes!
 Saving of playlists has now been implemented.
 Load up some ambiences and click Save to store your playlist.
 Note: this is machine/device dependent, so if you save a playlist on your laptop, it won't be available on your phone.
 The easiest way to sync them is to use the new Link button see below at the bottom of the player which will generate an HTML link of your playlist which you can email to yourself, load up on another machine and save it again.

 Sure, I'm happy to take requests.
 Working on a super-cool campaign and have a perfect scene for situational audio and I don't have it?
-Let me know! mail me at gm AT tabletopaudio DOT com or find me on Google+ or Facebook.
-I can't promise anything, but I'd be interested to hear whatever you have to say!
+Let me know!
+You can email me at : [email protected] or find me as "Tabletop Audio" on: or

-This site should work on all modern browsers and devices.
+This site has been designed to work on all modern browsers and devices.
 If there is something that doesn't work on your device/browser and you feel like it should, please let me know!
 (The few issues people have can often be caused by a misbehaving browser extension.
 Try disabling these as your first troubleshooting step.)